wardle/hermes/README.md

 so a single instance could support more concurrent users than that.
 Given its design, Hermes is designed to easily scale horizontally, because you can simply run more servers and load balance across them.
 Of course, these data are fairly crude, because in real-life you'll be doing more complex concurrent calls.
-It may be you need two instances to support a large healthcare facility.

 In real deployments, I've only needed one instance for hundreds of concurrent users, but it is nice to know I can scale easily.

 # Documentation